"Evil Bong" (2006) Movie Review

 EVIL BONG (2006) - Directed by Charles Band

-Back in the "real world," the boys discover Bachman's lifeless body and in a fit of panic, they stash him in the basement so his passing won't derail the "epic party" they have planned for that evening.
+Back in the "real world," the boys discover Bachman's lifeless body and in a fit of panic, stash him in the basement so his passing won't derail the "epic party" they have planned for that evening.
 They don't connect his death to The Bong, so naturally they continue to smoke from it (except for Alastair) till one by one all of the roomies and their girlfriends have been drawn into the "Bong World" to meet grisly fates.
-By now the film has gotten so ridiculous that when a crazed-looking Tommy Chong crashes into the apartment, rushes up to the Bong and says "I've been lookin' all over for you, maaaaan !" we're not even surprised.
-Chong explains that he's the former owner of "Eebee" (yes, the Bong has a name !), that it does indeed have a Voodoo Curse placed upon it, and he's been trying to track it down ever since it was sold off by his vengeful wife.
+By now the film has gotten so ridiculous that when a crazed-looking Tommy Chong crashes into the apartment, rushes up to the Bong and says "I've been lookin' all over for you, maaaaan!" we're not even surprised.
+Chong explains that he's the former owner of "Eebee" (yes, the Bong has a name!), that it has a curse placed upon it, and he's been trying to track it down ever since it was sold off by his vengeful wife.
 Alastair quickly fills Chong in and states that he's "going in" after his friends.
-Thus, Alastair takes his first ever hit of weed and enters Bong World on a rescue mission, while Chong attempts to destroy "Eebee" back in the real world.
-The scenes of Chong carrying on a running conversation with "Eebee" ("I'm takin' you out, b*tch!") while trying to destroy it with a hammer, then a chainsaw, are the film's funniest bits.
+Thus, Alastair takes his first ever hit and enters Bong World on a rescue mission.
+Meanwhile, Chong attempts to destroy "Eebee" back in the real world.
+The scenes of Chong carrying on a running conversation with "Eebee" ("I'm takin' you out, b*tch!") while trying to destroy her with a hammer, then a chainsaw, are the film's funniest bits.
 Seriously, folks, if the fate of the world ever rests in the hands of a Chainsaw Wielding Tommy Chong, we're totally screwed.
 I won't reveal how the film ends, but I will mention that a trailer for Evil Bong 2: King Bong runs over the end credits of this film (I assume both films must've been shot at the same time?) in an absolutely shameless display of self promotion that made me laugh louder than anything else in the movie.

 Chong Vs. Bong!